pantheon-systems/documentation/source/content/guides/account-mgmt/traffic/05-remedy.md

 There are a number of uses for `admin-ajax.php`, and each instance of high usage should be inspected to determine if it is causing an unexpected number of pages served.
 Some use cases include:

-- fetching the stored counts for when content is shared on social networks;
+- Fetching the stored counts for when content is shared on social networks
-- checking if a page or post is currently being worked on (locked);
+- Checking if a page or post is currently being worked on (locked)
-- adding media to a post during the editing process, such as when using Gutenberg widgets.
+- Adding media to a post during the editing process, such as when using Gutenberg widgets

 Investigate calls to `admin-ajax.php` by looking at what script is calling the path, and what the payload is through browser developer tools.
 Access developer tools, filter for `admin-ajax`, then refresh the page: